 For His Civility –

 In these lines, the reader can see that the image of death acts as a companion to the speaker.
 Seemingly, a person in his own right drives a carriage and stops to allow the speaker to embark.
 Dickinson’s speaker also describes death as taking his time and knowing “no haste.”
 He is willing to drive casually to their destination.

 Why Do Writers Use Personification?

 In the case of ‘I Wandered Lonely as a Cloud‘, Wordsworth was interested in helping the reader understand the scene better.
 He rightly assumed that “dancing” would paint a clearer picture in the reader’s head.
-But that’s not all, the use of this word, as opposed to another like “shivering” or “quivering,” helps the tone and mood of the text.
-The poem is lighthearted and wistful, therefore dancing fits in perfectly.
+But that’s not all; the use of this word, as opposed to another like “shivering” or “quivering,” helps the tone and mood of the text.
+The poem is lighthearted and wistful; therefore, dancing fits in perfectly.
 It allows the poet to enhance the reader’s ability to imagine a scene.
-While at the same time, requiring them to use their imagination in a different way.
+While at the same time requiring them to use their imagination differently.
 This should be a pleasurable experience.
 Sometimes, personification is used to create humor in written work.
 This is usually oriented around children’s literature.

 Other Poems that Use Personification

 There are countless poems written throughout the time that make use of personification.
 Some of these include: